sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 code you would want to copy-paste, but with surprise semantics.

-The obvious thing is to put some text in a block marked invisible, but there are mitigations preventing that, because that would be a sneaky thing to do.
+The obvious thing is to put some text in a block marked invisible, but there are mitigations preventing that because that would be a sneaky thing to do.
 Instead you can embed images, and provide alt text for those images, and you can make those images practically invisible, and when people copy the text in that code block they'll also